collabnix/dockerlabs/advanced/live migration/README.md

 echo "{\"experimental\": true}" >> /etc/docker/daemon.json
 systemctl restart docker
 ```
-In addition to having a recent version of Docker, you need CRIU 2.0 or later installed on your system.
+In addition to having a recent version of Docker, you need CRIU 3.0 or later installed on your system.

-# Experimentation of docker checkpoint/restore on Play-with-Docker platform.
+# Experimentation of docker checkpoint/restore .
-First of all spin up the nodes for implementation on which we run a simple shell script inside the container which display a simple loop for counting the number.i.e.
+On the local system we run a simple shell script inside the container which display a simple loop for counting the number.i.e.

 ```
 docker run -d --name looper --security-opt seccomp:unconfined busybox  \